Juhani Pallasmaa

 1948 – Works on La Sainte-Baume Project.

 1950 – Starts working on the Chapel at Ronchamp.
-Publishes Modulor I, Poèsie sur Alger (Poem on Algiers) and L’Unité d’Habitation de Marseille.
+Publishes Modulor I and L’Unité d’Habitation de Marseille.

-1953 – Builds Dominican Monastery at Sainte Marie de la Tourette (Eveux) and de la Maison du Brésil at Cité Universitaire (Paris) with Lucio Costa.
+1953 – Builds Dominican Monastery at Sainte Marie de la Tourette (Eveux).

 1965 – On 27 August Le Corbusier dies while swimming at Cap-Martin, France.